echien216/APCSFinal/README.md

 F: giant explosion/skill 4 (ultimate) (very long cooldown)

 Attack enemies to kill and get past them.
-Getting attacked by enemies does damage and slows you down, and taking too much damage means game over.
+Getting attacked by enemies does damage and stuns you for a short amount of time, and taking too much damage means game over.
 Get to the end of the level before time runs out, or game over.
-Any time left at the end of a level will be added to the next level’s time limit.
+Any time left at the end of a level will be added to the next level's time limit.
 Skill cooldowns carry between levels (choose wisely).

 --CLASS LIST--